Karachi Circular Railway: Route

 The KCR will consist of a loop line from Karachi City to Drigh Road via Liaquatabad.
-44 kilometres will be revived with an additional 6 kilometre elevated dual track from Karachi City to Jinnah International Airport, allowing the KCR to connect to the Pakistan Railway main line.
+44 kilometres (27.3 miles) will be revived with an additional 6 kilometre elevated dual track from Karachi City to Jinnah International Airport, allowing the KCR to connect to the Pakistan Railway main line.
 Existing railway tracks and 30 stations would be completely rebuilt on bridges.
 KCR would be used by 500,000 passengers/day which would increase to 1 million in later years.
 KCR will have 250 modern driverless electric bullet trains which would run 17-hours a day & 7-days a week.
 This project is also part of CPEC.
 Total cost of the project would be 294 billion PKR.
 The KCR would be run by the Sindh Government through Karachi Urban Transport Corporation (KUTC).
 Construction started in 2022 by FWO and would complete by 2025.